cider-ci/cider-ci_documentation-source/source/project-configuration/tasks.md

 |----------------------------+--------------+----------------------------------------------------------------------------------------------------------------------|
 {: .table .table-striped }
 [^t]: The presence of the `tasks` property  and its content is optional from
-      the dotfile perspective.
+      the configuration file perspective.
 However, a job without tasks makes no sense in Cider-CI and will result with the state `failed`.

 ## Task